Shibuya incident

-The Shibuya incident (渋谷事件, Shibuya jiken) was a violent confrontation which occurred in June 1946 between rival gangs near the Shibuya Station in Tokyo, Japan.
+The Shibuya incident (渋谷事件, Shibuya jiken) was a violent confrontation which occurred in June 1946 between rival gangs near Shibuya Station in Tokyo, Japan.
 The years after World War II saw Japan as a defeated nation and the Japanese people had to improvise in many aspects of daily life.
-In the chaos of the post-war recovery large and very lucrative black markets opened throughout Japan.
+In the chaos of the post-war recovery, large and very lucrative black markets opened throughout Japan.
 Various gangs fought for control over them.
 There were also many non-Japanese "third nationals" in post-war Japan.
 These "third nationals" or "third-country people" were former subjects of the Empire of Japan whose citizenship then transferred to other countries like China and Korea.
-The Shibuya incident involved former Japanese citizens from the Japanese province of Taiwan fighting against native Japanese Yakuza gangs.
+The Shibuya incident involved former Japanese citizens from the Japanese province of Taiwan fighting against native Japanese yakuza gangs.
 After the fight, the Chinese nationalist government stepped forward to defend the Taiwanese.

 Background

 Post-war Japan

 The air raids left millions displaced in urban centers, and food shortages, created by bad harvests and the demands of the war, worsened when the importation of food from Korea, Taiwan, and China ceased.
 Repatriation of Japanese living in other parts of Asia only aggravated the problems in Japan as these displaced people put more strain on already scarce resources.
 Over 5.1 million Japanese returned to Japan during the fifteen months following October 1, 1945.
 Alcohol and drug abuse became major problems.
 Deep exhaustion, declining morale, and despair was so widespread that it was termed the "kyodatsu condition" (虚脱状態, kyodatsujoutai).
 Inflation was rampant and many people turned to the black market for even the most basic goods.